svylabs/stablebase/WHITEPAPER.md

 The protocol has an option to renew protection by paying a shielding rate again.

-## Savings Pool
+## Liquidity Pool
-In addition to reserve pool, there will be a savings pool where any SBD holder can park their stablecoin savings in return for accrued fees from the protocol.
+In addition to reserve pool, there will be a Liquidity Pool where any SBD holder can park their stablecoin savings in return for accrued fees from the protocol.
+The funds from Liquidity Pool will be used for the following
+1. Enable borrowing of Stablecoins without minting at preset terms.
+2. Enable Liquidations of bad debt.

+The stakers in the pool gain benefit from
+1. Accrued fees from borrowing.
+2. Liquidation gains.
+3. Liquidation and Redemption fees paid.

 ## Fee Collection and Distribution
 All the fees that are collected from users paying shielding rate at the time of opening the CDP or renewing redemption protection is paid to